Timwi/KtaneSouvenir/translations.md

 ## Using translations in the game

+You can change the language in Mod Selector.

-You will find `Souvenir-settings.txt` in the `mod-settings` folder.
+Alternatively, you will find `Souvenir-settings.txt` in the `mod-settings` folder.
 In the `"Language":` field at the bottom, enter the language code (e.g. `"Language": "ja"`).
-You cannot do this with Mod Selector; you need to open the file in Notepad or some IDE.